BDT & MSD Partners

-BDT & MSD Partners is an American merchant bank that is co-headquartered in Chicago and New York City.
+BDT & MSD Partners is an American merchant bank co-headquartered in Chicago and New York City.
 The firm has both an advisory platform and an investment platform.

 History

 In January 2023, BDT & MSD was formed from the merger of BDT & Company, a merchant bank founded by Byron Trott that provides advice and capital to family and founder-led companies, and MSD Partners, an investment firm that manages the wealth of Michael Dell and his family.

 Trott is currently the Chairman and co-CEO of the firm while Gregg Lemkau who was previously CEO of MSD Partners is the other co-CEO.

 Dina Powell left Goldman Sachs to join the firm in May 2023.
+She departed the firm in January 2026 to become president and vice chair of Meta, while remaining a member of the BDT & MSD advisory board.

 BDT & MSD is co-headquartered in Chicago and New York City.

 In January 2025, it was announced that Goldman Sachs Group veteran Greg Olafson would join BDT & MSD as president, co-head of global credit and co-chief investment officer.
 Olafson joined Goldman in 2001 as an employee of its investment banking division and saw several achievements, including being selected as a partner in 2012.

 Investments and transactions

 The bank was a financial advisor for Metropolis Technologies' $1.5 billion acquisition of SP Plus Corporation in 2023.
 It has acquired a minority stake in Auberge Hotels.
 In October 2024, the bank was part of a group of investors that acquired a majority stake in food manufacturer Badia Spices.
-In December 2024, the bank participated in a $273 million investment into Shell Bay, a luxury condominium development near Miami.
+In December 2024, the bank participated in a $273 million investment in Shell Bay, a luxury condominium development near Miami.

 In June 2024, BDT & MSD Partners ranked 36th in Private Equity Internationals PEI 300 ranking among the world's largest private equity firms.